tmancal74/quantarhei/docs/sphinx/index.rst

 usefull from how open quantum systems' problems are solved in |Qrhei|_.
 In a worse case, you will be motivated to fix |Qrhei|_'s deficiencies.

-There two types of deficiencies that one can expect in |Qrhei|_ - a mild one: things work well but programming style is terrible, or things are not implemented in a general enough manner.
+There are two types of deficiencies that one can expect in |Qrhei|_ - a mild one: things work well but programming style is terrible, or things are not implemented in a general enough manner.
 In this case you are most welcome to fix the code.
-Make sure that your improvement passes all automatic tests.
+Make sure that your improvement is equipped with tests and that the coded passes all existing automatic tests.
-Here we provide a detailed description of the classes provided by |Qrhei|_.

 A more serious defficiency is when you find that something is really implemented wrongly.
 The best approach then is to write an alternative